Turkish Airlines fleet: Symbolic names

 Sivrihisar is one of the symbolic names in the fleet.

 An Airbus A330-200 with registration TC-JNC was renamed in November 2015 after the Japanese city of Kushimoto, whose residents helped the survivors of the sinking Ottoman frigate Ertuğrul.
 In August 2016, Turkish Airlines announced that it would name eight of its aircraft after neighbourhoods of Turkey which were not featured yet, in response to the resistance of the citizens of those neighbourhoods in the 2016 Turkish coup d'état attempt.
 (Note: The eight neighbourhoods are: Beştepe, Saraçhane, Çengelköy, Kavacık, Kazan, Acıbadem, Atışalanı and Gölbaşı.)
 The airline started an online survey to name its first Boeing 787 on 26 June 2019, with the options being Perga, Assos, Göbeklitepe and Zeugma.
 Following widespread reactions on social media requesting the plane to be named after Eren Bülbül, the aircraft was named Maçka, his hometown, instead of the initial four options given.

 In September 2019, an Airbus A321neo registered as TC-LSH was named Sivrihisar, a reference to the Sivrihisar Airplane, which was bought by the citizens of the town and gifted to the Turkish Air Force during the Turkish War of Independence.
 Following the 2023 Turkey–Syria earthquakes, the 400th aircraft of the airline was named Tek Yürek, which comes from the Türkiye Tek Yürek campaign to raise money following the disaster.
 The Airbus A350-900 made its first passenger flight in March 2023 by carrying 275 survivors of the earthquake.

-In July 2025, An Airbus A350-900 aircraft was named Osmancık, the name of the hometown of a teacher killed by the PKK Şenay Aybüke Yalçın.
+In July 2025, an Airbus A350-900 was named Osmancık, the hometown of Şenay Aybüke Yalçın.
+Yalçın was an elementary school teacher killed 8 years prior in a terrorist attack by the Kurdistan Workers' Party.
+The 500th aircraft of the airline, also an Airbus A350-900, received the name TK Aile (lit.
+'TK Family') in February 2026.